kylehadam/Task-Management-Application-Capstone-/README.md

 - **Backend**: The backend API is available at `http://localhost:5000`.

 ## Important Notes
-- Ensure you have the correct `.env` file located in the `server` directory with the necessary environment variables (`MONGO_URI`, `JWT_SECRET`, `SESSION_SECRET`, etc.).
+- Ensure you have the correct `.env` file located in the `server` directory with the necessary environment variables:
-- Currently, the project must be run using separate terminal instances for the frontend and backend until the global `npm start` issue is resolved.
+  - `MONGO_URI`: MongoDB connection string.
+  - `JWT_SECRET`: Secret key for JWT authentication.
+  - `SESSION_SECRET`: Secret key for session management.
+- Since the frontend and backend are run separately, you’ll need to open two terminal windows to start them.

 ## License